 Assistants are entitled to the same school holidays as per regular staff.
-Your host institution will provide further details regarding the school calendar.
-You should not be absent on other occasions without prior permission.
+The Colombia Government's Education website has further details regarding the school calendar.
+You should not be absent on other occasions without prior written permission.
+Please note that you should not book flights or trips when you are timetabled to work.
+Equally, you must not take it upon yourself to change timetabled lessons without written permission.
 The induction course is not part of your work hours and does not give assistants the right to take leave at a later date.